piyushnz/piyushnz.github.io/_posts/2015-03-07-encfs-sharing.md

 ---
 layout: post
-title: Sharing encrypted files using Encfs and Drobox (or whatever cloud storage you are using)
+title: Sharing encrypted files using Encfs and Dropbox (or whatever cloud storage you are using)
 ---

 I recently needed to share some sensitive data files with a colleague.
 We wanted something that would allow us to analyse the same set of files simultaneously even when those files changed.
 For various reasons our preferred solution was syncing encrypted files using a shared directory on dropbox.
 I'm running OSX 10.9 and my colleague is using Windows 8 so we also needed a cross-platform solution.